10 – No Trains to Heaven

 # 6 – Axe Victim

-There is always a song in their debut album for all artists that prove to be a big deal and probably their breakthrough ballad.
-Be-Bop Deluxe is no different having their song “Axe Victim” from their debut album Axe Victim be that song to prove to the world that the band is worth listening to.
+There is always a song in their debut album for all artists that proves to be a big deal and probably their breakthrough ballad.
+Be-Bop Deluxe is no different, having their song “Axe Victim” from their debut album Axe Victim be that song to prove to the world that the band is worth listening to.
 And Bill Nelson gets no better at his poetic game than in this song.
 The shift of the track’s tempo through the stanzas makes it quite a vibe to reckon with.

 # 5 – Panic in the World